chris--young/Slacker/action_data/help.md

 *Help*

-Try `list` to see available actions, or try `list action` for help with a specific action.
+Try `list` to see available actions, or try `help action` for help with a specific action.